Depex

 - Node Type: The type of package manager node.

-Response: Detailed requirement file information including direct and indirect dependencies.
+Response: Detailed requirement file supply chain information including direct and indirect dependencies.

 Description: Validate the graph of a requirement file up to a specified level.